Skip to content

 Case study examples are used throughout each section of the guidelines to highlight current examples of best practice where successful policy, processes or change management practices have been adopted or implemented in order to encourage greater female participation in sport and active recreation and community facility usage.

-Who should use the guidelines
+Who should use the guidelines?

 Sport and Recreation Victoria recommends that stakeholders or individuals involved in the planning, design, management and use of community sport and active recreation facilities and associated infrastructure refer to these guidelines when initiating new facility developments or upgrading existing infrastructure.